-05/14/2014 Hold first budget committee meeting 06/09/2014 Hold budget hearing 06/09/2014 Council action of resolutions or ordinances to adopt budget, make appropriations, levy taxes and categorize taxes

-07/15/2014 File budget with county assessor and county clerk
+Hold first budget committee meeting Hold budget hearing Council action of resolutions or ordinances to adopt budget, make appropriations, levy taxes and categorize taxes File budget with county assessor and county clerk

-During the fiscal year, circumstances may require expenses to be paid that were not budgeted or the city may receive revenue it did not plan for in its budget.
+During the fiscal year, circumstances may require expenses to be paid that were not budgeted or the agency may receive revenue it did not plan for in its budget.
 A supplemental budget is required to pay additional expenses and spend the extra revenue.
 The supplemental budget must be adopted and appropriated before any additional money can be spent.